 For more information on CISabroad's Health & Safety policies and procedures:

-Tips for parents of children studying abroad
+Tips for parents of students studying abroad

-We know that whether you are sending your child overseas for the first of the tenth time, it’s nerve-racking as a parent to know that your child is getting on a plane to leave the country, and be far away from home for an extended period of time.
+We know that whether you are sending your student overseas for the first of the tenth time, it’s nerve-racking as a parent to know that your student is getting on a plane to leave the country, and be far away from home for an extended period of time.
 Trust us, we know, as many of our children have traveled abroad (and a few at younger ages than we might like to admit!).

 We’ve put together some information below that we think will help prepare you for your son or daughter’s experience overseas.
 For more health and safety information, please visit the Health and Safety section of our website.

-Know your child's program:
+Know your student's program:

 - Obtain and carefully evaluate CISabroad program materials, as well as related health, safety, and security measures.